ylacaute/synology/ssl/README.md

 </pre>

-Please visit thorpora.fr for more informations
+Please visit [this article](http://thorpora.fr/synology-certificat-valide-avec-lets-encrypt/) for more informations (french)